TacticalMetaphysics/LiSE/README.md

 Actually, the engine distinguishes people from their bodies--more on that later.

+# How does LiSE simulate life?

 There is an event handler for the purpose of managing changes to the world that occur at particular game-times.
-It watches particular parts of the world for particular states to trigger an event, and resolves the event into a set of changes to the world.
+Events are resolved into a list of changes to the world.
 The triggers, event types, and changes are all wired together following rules stored in the database.
 This is similar to the concept of "reactions" that Dwarf Fortress uses.

 One possible trigger for an event is that the player chose to trigger it.
-The usual ways of doing this are by dragging their character to a new place, thus triggering a movement event, or playing a card from their hand.
-Cards may represent anything the player can do.
+The usual ways of doing this are by dragging their character to a new place, thus triggering a movement event; picking an option from a menu; or playing a card.

-Having scheduled a variety of events, the player starts time.
-Much as in The Sims, they can pause whenever they want, and they can decide how fast time should go.
-They may also be allowed to rewind!
-By default, every game made with LiSE generates a random seed when first started, and whenever a random choice is needed, the same seed is used to make it.
-This makes it possible to try several approaches to a given situation and see how *all of them* will turn out.
-It is also convenient for debugging those random events.

-Events may be triggered by other events, as well.
-The triggered event does not need to take place at the same time as the triggering event, and indeed may take place in the past--events can rewrite history.
-For a mundane example: when a movement event is triggered, and discovers that the character to be moved is not where it is to be moved *from*, it triggers a pathfinding event that will in turn trigger various movement events at various times, resulting in the character moving to the intended destination in a series of steps.

-Most games will have more than one board in them.
-Events on all of these can happen at the same time.
-Generally, only one of those boards should represent "physical reality" in the form that video games use--that is, only one board should manage the business of determining where people are standing, how they get from here to there, and so forth.
-The rest represent other game mechanics.
-You might use one to implement a tech tree, as in Civilization, where instead of moving about on it, the player has limited options for where to place counters indicating they've acquired a given tech.
-You might use another as a social graph, where the "places" are actually people, and the "portals" are actually the relationships between them, connecting, disconnecting, and changing color in response to drama.
-Templates for several such boards will be provided.

 Various places, things, and portals could represent the same person for the purposes of different game mechanics.
 They are grouped